WrestleMania X-Seven: Undercard matches

-The secondary feud leading into the event pitted The Brothers of Destruction (The Undertaker and Kane) against Triple H and The Big Show.
+The secondary feud leading into the event pitted The Brothers of Destruction (The Undertaker and Kane) against Triple H and Big Show.
 After defeating "Stone Cold" Steve Austin in a Three Stages of Hell match at No Way Out, Triple H felt that he deserved to be in the WrestleMania main event having defeated everyone in the WWF, including The Rock and Austin.
 The Undertaker took exception to that and told Triple H that he had never defeated him.
 Before WrestleMania X-Seven, the two had never faced each other in a one-on-one match on a pay-per-view event.
 During his entrance for a Hardcore Championship match against Big Show, Triple H ambushed The Undertaker.
-Kane ran in and saved The Undertaker from a further attack, but was met with his own ambush by the Big Show.
+Kane ran in and saved The Undertaker from a further attack, but was met with his own ambush by Big Show.
 On the following episode of SmackDown!, The Undertaker tried to break into the limousine of Triple H and his wife, Stephanie McMahon-Helmsley, upon arrival but ended up being arrested by the police.
 As a result, Kane requested a match against Triple H later that night, but lost when Big Show interfered on behalf of Triple H. In retaliation, Kane interfered in Big Show's Hardcore Championship match against Raven on Raw is War, helping Raven pin Big Show to become the new Hardcore Champion.
 The Undertaker's arrest led to a restraining order from Stephanie.
 To circumvent this, the Brothers of Destruction interfered in Triple H's match against Test, with Kane ordered to chase after Stephanie.
 With Stephanie held hostage by Kane on a balcony in the arena, WWF commissioner William Regal gave The Undertaker and Kane matches at WrestleMania against Triple H and Big Show respectively, and The Undertaker told Kane to set Stephanie free.
 After being attacked during a Hardcore Championship title defense, Regal would later include Raven into Kane and Big Show's match, making it a Triple Threat Hardcore match for the Hardcore Championship.

 At the Royal Rumble, Chyna (kayfabe) injured her neck during a match with Ivory, causing her to lose the match and fail to capture the Women's Championship.
 In order for Chyna to again challenge for the title, Ivory required the match contract to include a "hold harmless" clause, meaning that if Ivory injured Chyna's neck again, there could be no legal recourse against Ivory.
 In doing so, the contract also included a provision to ban Ivory's Right To Censor (RTC) stablemates from ringside.